 Officers.
 The following officers of SATSA shall be elected by the Board from the directors appointed in terms of clauses 17.1.1,17.1.2 and 17.1.3:

-the SATSA Chairperson
+the SATSA Chairperson (or Co-Chairs)

-a Vice Chairperson;
+a Vice Chairperson (or Co-Vice Chairs;

 the SATSA Treasurer, who shall be suitably qualified (in the view of the Board), provided that if there is no suitably qualified candidate on the Board, the Board may appoint a Treasurer from outside the then-Members of Board.
 In such circumstances the external appointee shall become a Member of the Board, ex officio.